Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 1. Technical Leader (TL): The role of the TL will be performed by the SA, and is responsible to:

     1. Assist the Management Representative (TL) to develop and implement the information security policy.
-    2. Assist the department management and users to develop and implement relevant procedures and standards to comply with the information security policy.
+    2. Assist the Manager and users to develop and implement relevant procedures and standards to comply with the information security policy.
     3. Provide basic security support for all systems and users.
     4. Advise owners in the identification and classification of computer resources.
     5. Advise systems development and application owners in the implementation of security controls for information on systems, from the point of system design, through testing and production implementation.